Divorce Lawyer Serving Contra Costa County

 You and your spouse, along with collaborative lawyers in Lafayette, Orinda, Moraga, and Contra Costa County, agree to work as a team to try and settle all issues stemming from the dissolution of the marriage.
 In many instances, settling matters through the collaborative process takes less time and can save both parties money.

-Have Questions about Divorce Law in Lafayette, Orinda, Moraga, and Contra Costa County?
+Have Questions about Divorce in Contra Costa County?
 Contact The Geller Firm Today

 If you have questions related to divorce laws in Lafayette, Orinda, Moraga, or Contra Costa County, California, now is the time to contact The Geller Firm.
 Our team of experienced and respected Lafayette divorce attorneys are here to help during this difficult time.
 We are located in the San Francisco Bay Area and are proud to provide legal services in Lafayette, Orinda, Moraga, and Contra Costa County, along with San Francisco, San Jose, Oakland, and Pleasanton.
 Our legal team is available for virtual and in-person consultations.
 Contact us today to schedule an appointment.